Skip to main content

 Begin typing to search, use arrow keys to navigate, use enter to select

-Regardless of the process that you use to change your name in Nevada, you're going to receive some sort of certified documentation verifying your new name, such as a marriage certificate, divorce decree, or court order.
-You'll then use this record to update your Social Security number, driver license, and other vital records.
-Ultimately, the process that you use will depend on the reason for your name change.
+Regardless of how you change your name in Nevada, you'll receive documentation verifying your new name.
+This may be a marriage certificate, divorce decree, or court order.
+You'll then use this record to update your Social Security card, driver's license, and other vital records.
+The process you'll need to follow depends on the reason for your name change.

 Marriage

-Marriage is the most common time for name changes, and Nevada is, shall we say, a famous wedding destination.
-Whether you're taking your spouse's last name, hyphenating the two, or using some other configuration of a married name, the law makes it simple.
+Marriage is the most common time for name changes, and Nevada is a famous wedding destination.
+Nevada law makes the process simple, whether you're taking your spouse's last name, hyphenating your last name, or using some other configuration for a married name.

-Nevada permits marrying couples to change their names when applying for a marriage license.
-Simply fill in the application form and, once married, a state marriage certificate is all the proof you'll need for the records agencies.
+Nevada permits couples to change their names when applying for a marriage license.
+Simply fill in the application form.
+Once you're married, a state marriage certificate is the only proof you'll need of your name change.

 All states permit name changes as part of a marriage certificate.
-So whether you're from Reno or simply visiting Las Vegas for the weekend, a Nevada marriage certificate should serve as proof of your new name wherever you live.
+So, whether you're from Reno or simply visiting Las Vegas for the weekend, a Nevada marriage certificate should suffice as proof of your new name wherever you live.

 Divorce

-Nevada law permits a court to change the name of the wife to any former name when granting a divorce.
-This can be reduced to an order in the final divorce decree, the point when the divorce becomes final.
+Nevada law permits a court to change the name of either party to any former name when granting a divorce.
+This order will be included in the final divorce decree.

-Marriage, divorce, adoption name changes take advantage of existing legal processes.
-When changing your name at other times, you'll need to petition to change your name in Nevada court.
-You may also need to use the petition process if you didn't change your name when getting married or divorced.
+If you're changing your name for a reason other than marriage or divorce, you'll need to petition to change your name in Nevada court.
+You may also need to use the petition process if you didn't change your name when getting married or divorced but want a name change after the fact.

-To start, you'll need to fill out the petition forms and file with the local district court.
-This will include listing your personal information, stating your desired new name, and providing reasons for your requested name change.
-Applicants must also list criminal convictions.
+To start, you must fill out the petition forms and file them with the local district court.
+This includes listing your personal information, stating your desired new name, and providing reasons for your requested name change.
+You'll also need to list any criminal convictions.

-Nevada law requires name change applicants to publish notice in a local newspaper.
-This must be done once a week for three straight weeks, but can be waived by a judge under certain circumstances.
-You might have to attend a court hearing where a judge will consider the petition, but this can often be waived.
+Nevada law requires name change applicants to publish a notice in a local newspaper.
+This must be done once a week for three straight weeks.
+But this can often be waived by a judge under certain circumstances.
+You might have to attend a court hearing where a judge will consider the petition.

 Some Nevadans will face additional hurdles.
-Past criminal convictions must be reported and a court will consider your record.
-Should you falsely deny having a criminal record, then a court will rescind a name change order.
-You also can't change your name for illegal or fraudulent purposes or to avoid lawsuits, debts, liens, or taxes.
-It doesn't work that way.
+The court will consider your record, and you must report past criminal convictions.
+If you falsely deny having a criminal record, a court will rescind a name change order.
+You can't change your name for illegal or fraudulent purposes or to avoid lawsuits, debts, liens, or taxes.

-Once the court grants a name change, make sure you get a certified copy of the order.
-It'll be necessary to update your important documents and identification.
+Once the court grants your name change, ensure you get certified copies of the order.
+You'll need these to update other important identity documents.

-Most people can change their name without needing to hire an attorney, but getting the right forms and guidance can be time-consuming and problematic.
-We're here to help.
-Check out our Nevada name change forms to learn more.
+Most people can change their name or gender marker without hiring an attorney.
+But getting the right forms and guidance can be time-consuming and problematic.
+If you feel overwhelmed by the Nevada name or gender marker change process, you don't have to do it alone.
+Contact an experienced Nevada attorney for help.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help